Course : Global Health and Wellness

 - Describe various factors that contribute to approaches to health care.

 - Identify key terms and concepts in global health and wellness.

 - Examine communicable diseases as transnational threats to human health and non-communicable disease burden on global health.

 - Investigate issues related to global health and security and human rights issues.

-- Discuss issues related to top down and bottom up promotion of global health.
+- Discuss issues related to the top-down and bottom-up promotion of global health.